 With the establishing of the BOS, one of the most ambitious projects in human history was initiated.
 No one had ever attempted to reconstruct the monuments of a war-torn city on such a scale.
-The decision to do so was also in blatant contrast with the prevailing conservation doctrine of the times.
+The decision to do so was also in blatant contrast with the prevailing conservation strategy of the times.
 After the war, when faced with rebuilding a town which had been virtually erased from the face of the earth, Germany, the UK, Holland, France and Italy reconstructed only selected individual historical buildings.
 The reconstruction of Warsaw followed exactly the opposite tactic.

 Seeking to persuade the political authorities, as well as conservators and architects, Professor Jan Zachwatowicz, who was the head of the BOS’s Department of Monumental Architecture at that time, argued that in the case of Polish monuments destroyed by the Germans during the war, and particularly those in the capital city, full reconstruction was uniquely justified.

-Over the whole period of reconstruction (which lasted until 1952), the activities of BOS were marked by a sharp conflict between the ‘monumentalists’ centred around Zachwatowicz and the ‘modernisers’, led by the Head of the BOS, Roman Piotrowski and his deputy Józef Sigalin.
-This division mirrored the individual political leanings of the architects: the group of Zachwatowicz was connected with the AK underground, Piotrowski and Sigalin belonged to the new order.
+Over the whole period of reconstruction – which lasted until 1952 – the activities of BOS were marked by a sharp conflict between the ‘monumentalists’, centred around Zachwatowicz ,and the ‘modernisers’, led by the Head of the BOS, Roman Piotrowski and his deputy Józef Sigalin.
+This division mirrored the individual political leanings of the architects: the Zachwatowicz group was connected with the AK (Polish Home Army) underground, while Piotrowski and Sigalin belonged to the new order.

 In fact, Zachwatowicz’s idea often meant reconstructing whole buildings and monuments from scratch – based on documentation, memory and whatever other sources there were, like the drawings of Caneletto.
-It also meant that a large part of the rebuilt city would be basically... a replica.
+It also meant that a large part of the rebuilt city would essentially be... a replica.
 The initial range of the reconstruction proposed by Zachwatowicz was eventually drastically reduced.

 Still, thanks to the determination of Zachwatowicz and his team, huge parts of Warsaw's Old Town and Royal Route were meticulously reconstructed.
-The pioneering and unique effort of reconstruction in Warsaw was already recognized by public opinion in 1980, when Warsaw’s Old Town was selected as part of UNESCO's World Cultural Heritage list.
-And in 2011, the Archives of BOS were recognized as one of the most valuable examples of human documental heritage, and enlisted on the Memory of the World list.
+The pioneering and unique effort of the city's revitalisation was recognized by public opinion as early as 1980, when Warsaw’s Old Town was selected as part of UNESCO's World Cultural Heritage list.
+And in 2011, the Archives of BOS were recognized as one of the most valuable examples of human documentary heritage and enlisted on the Memory of the World Register.

 Building the New Socialist Capital